Louise Golbey

-Louise Golbey is a British singer, songwriter, and musician.
-She is an established artist, musician and songwriter on the live music scene of London and beyond.
+Louise Golbey is a British singer, songwriter, and musician on the live music scene of London and beyond.

 Career

 Born in London, Golbey grew up in a musical family.
 Her grandfather played classical violin.
 Her uncle plays piano and her mother sings.
 Brought up in Bournemouth, she moved back to her home city of London after university to pursue a music career.

 She has released several EPs, singles and an album and has been getting support from DJs on BBC 1 Xtra, BBC 6 Music, Jazz FM, Mi Soul, BBC Radio 2 and radio stations across Europe.
-Golbey was also November’s Caffe Nero Artist of The Month.
-Her 2015 album Novel, featured a track with Omar and Mo Pleasure (a musician who has worked with Michael Jackson, Earth Wind and Fire and Ray Charles).
+Golbey was also November's Caffe Nero Artist of The Month.
+Her 2015 album Novel featured a track with Omar and Mo Pleasure (a musician who has worked with Michael Jackson, Earth Wind and Fire and Ray Charles).

-She is currently writing with Rob Davis, who co-wrote songs such as "Can't Get You Out of My Head", "Toca's Miracle" and "Groovejet (If This Ain't Love)".
+She has written with Rob Davis, who co-wrote songs such as "Can't Get You Out of My Head", "Toca's Miracle" and "Groovejet (If This Ain't Love)".

-She also hosts the Songwriters Podcast, produced by Unedited (in association with PRS for Music and The Ivors Academy).
+She also hosts the Songwriters Podcast, produced by Unedited (in association with PRS for Music and The Ivors Academy) and is now in its fourth series.

-She has released several EPs and singles independently (see discography) and her first album, Novel (2015) was mixed and mastered by Drew 'Beats' Horley and included special guests Omar and Morris Pleasure and featured one track produced by Grammy Award winning producer Aamir Yaqub.
+She has released several EPs and singles independently and her first album, Novel (2015), was mixed and mastered by Drew “Beats” Horley and included special guests Omar and Morris Pleasure and featured one track produced by Grammy Award-winning producer Aamir Yaqub.

-Golbey is the singer on the global advert for the Mercedes EQS - first Electric car which was played around the world on multiple channels and in cinemas.
+Golbey sings "In My Dream" on the global advert for the Mercedes EQS electric car, which was played around the world on multiple channels and in cinemas.

 Golbey's second album, Renaissance, was released on March 25, 2022.
 It featured the title track (which she released as a single in 2021) which contains a sample of Aswad 's "Warrior Charge".
-The album also featured a track with Guinness World Records winning Canadian rapper D.O., as well as other collaborations with top producers and songwriters.
+The album also featured a track with record-holding Canadian rapper D.O., as well as other collaborations with top producers and songwriters.

+She has released her third studio album called On With The Show, which featured tracks with Nate James and British rapper KINETIK.
+The album was mastered by Simon Francis, who mastered Olivia Dean 's album The Art Of Loving.